godaddy/.github/CONTRIBUTING.md

 [SECURITY.md](security) for more details about the process of reporting security vulnerabilities.**

-Before submitting a ticket, please search our [Issue Tracker][issues] to make sure it does not already exist and have a simple replication of the behavior.
+Before submitting a ticket, please search our Issue Tracker to make sure it does not already exist and have a simple replication of the behavior.
 If the issue is isolated to one of the dependencies of this project, please create a Github issue in that project.
 All dependencies should be open source software